antithesishq/antithesis-sdk-go/README.md

 module indicated in the corresponding //go:generate directive.

-All of the files in each package of the module will be scanned for existential assertions, and result in one Expect() call to be created for each existential assertion that was scanned.
-The Expect() calls will be written to a new file whose name is derived from the name of the file that contains the //go:generate directive.
+All of the files in each package of the module will be scanned for assertions, and result in a regsitration call to be created for each assertion that was scanned.
+These registrations will be written to a new file whose name is derived from the name of the file that contains the //go:generate directive.

-If the file containing the //go:generate directive is `main.go`  then the derived file will be `main_exigen.go` and will include an init() function containing the Expect() calls that were created.
+If the file containing the //go:generate directive is `main.go`  then the derived file will be `main_exigen.go` and will include an init() function containing the registration calls that were created.

 After running `go generate <path>` run `go build <path>` and the module source, along with the newly generated `main_exigen.go` file will be compiled and linked.

-### Building antilog
+### Building antithesis-sdk-go
-When building antilog, make sure to specify clang and to set CGO_ENABLED
+When building antithesis-sdk-go, make sure to specify clang and to set CGO_ENABLED

 Example: